Constant-recursive sequence

+is constant-recursive because it satisfies the linear recurrence $F_n = F_{n-1} + F_{n-2}$: each number in the sequence is the sum of the previous two.

+Other examples include the power of two sequence $1, 2, 4, 8, 16, \ldots$, where each number is the sum of twice the previous number, and the square number sequence $0, 1, 4, 9, 16, 25, \ldots$.
+All arithmetic progressions, all geometric progressions, and all polynomials are constant-recursive.
+However, not all sequences are constant-recursive; for example, the factorial sequence $1, 1, 2, 6, 24, 120, \ldots$ is not constant-recursive.

 Constant-recursive sequences are studied in combinatorics and the theory of finite differences.
-They also arise in algebraic number theory, due to the relation of the sequence to the roots of a polynomial; in the analysis of algorithms as the running time of simple recursive functions; and in formal language theory, where they count strings up to a given length in a regular language.
+They also arise in algebraic number theory, due to the relation of the sequence to polynomial roots; in the analysis of algorithms, as the running time of simple recursive functions; and in the theory of formal languages, where they count strings up to a given length in a regular language.
 Constant-recursive sequences are closed under important mathematical operations such as term-wise addition, term-wise multiplication, and Cauchy product.

 The Skolem–Mahler–Lech theorem states that the zeros of a constant-recursive sequence have a regularly repeating (eventually periodic) form.
-On the other hand, the Skolem problem, which asks for an algorithm to determine whether a linear recurrence has at least one zero, is a famous unsolved problem in mathematics.
+The Skolem problem, which asks for an algorithm to determine whether a linear recurrence has at least one zero, is an unsolved problem in mathematics.